 Your community hospital is losing business to larger organizations.
 In the past, you’ve relied on your community standing to bring in customers and opted not to roll out a full-fledged marketing campaign.
 You need to build a solid public relations presence—and soon—with your current resources.

-In this outmigration example, you need to revisit core values, vision, and mission before you implement a strategic brand identity and differentiate your organization.
-Include your preferred voice, style guidelines, and buyer personas—or your ideal fictional consumer, complete with personality preferences and motivations—which takes data and intention.
+In this outmigration example, you need to revisit core values, vision and mission before you implement a strategic brand identity and differentiate your organization.
+Include your preferred voice, style guidelines, and buyer personas—or your ideal fictional consumer, complete with personality preferences and motivations.

 Scenario Two: Crisis Management

-You’ve encountered recent bad press from an internal mistake or an external public perception mishap, like United Airlines did this spring when they overbooked a flight and removed a consumer using force.
+You’ve encountered recent bad press from an internal mistake or an external public perception mishap.
+An example would be like United Airlines did in the spring of 2019.
+Infamously, they overbooked a flight and removed a consumer using force.
 United Airlines decided to act defensively at first, only to backtrack later and take full responsibility for the incident.
 That series of gaffes cost the company dearly in public perception and market value.

-Responding to problems your customers have is the first step in connecting with them, and that responsiveness is all the more important when their problem is with you.
-Don’t just make it right for your customer, make it known that you made it right.
-Take control of the conversation to reiterate your values.
-Defend what you stand for, not what the customer is complaining about, otherwise, any apologies or fixes you propose will seem disingenuous.
+Responding to problems your customers have is the first step in connecting with them.
+This is especially true when pivoting your healthcare marketing for the sake of reputation management.
+That responsiveness is all the more important when their problem is with you.
+Don’t just make it right for your customer.
+Make it known that you made it right.
+Take control of the conversation to reiterate your values and improve overall brand perception.
+Defend what you stand for, not what the customer is complaining about.
+Otherwise, any apologies or fixes you propose will seem disingenuous.
 Moving forward, increase your communications and include stories of positive ways you are meeting—and exceeding—customer expectations.

 Scenario Three: Shifting Perception

 Your hospital has been turning the corner from years of poor patient satisfaction.
-It’s hired new doctors, purchased new equipment, and made renovations to make the facilities more modern and welcoming.
-Old perceptions die hard, however, and it’s still known by a large portion of the community as the “bad hospital” in town.
+It has hired new doctors, purchased new equipment and made renovations to make the facilities more modern and welcoming.
+Old perceptions die hard, however.
+It’s still known by a large portion of the community as the “bad hospital” in town.
 How do you make them aware of your hospital’s transformation?

 Domino’s Pizza faced a similar conundrum in 2009, after a public relations nightmare in which two employees damaged the company’s reputation with a YouTube video of them contaminating food.

 Sometimes bad publicity is a good opportunity to make your message heard.
-Rather than pretending that negative perceptions don’t exist, own up to them, then challenge them.
+Rather than pretending that negative brand perception doesn’t exist, own up to it, then challenge it.
 Walk through the top five traditional complaints about your institution, acknowledge them as valid, then show off the improvements that directly address those issues.

 People complained about unfriendly nursing staff?
 Talk about the new hires or the beloved shift nurse who was promoted to a higher position and instituted sweeping improvements.
 Interview her about her philosophy of care and the dignity of patients.

 Was the wait time in the emergency room too long?
-Tout the expansion of the emergency facility, or the new urgent care facility you opened down the street to relieve pressure and help get patients the care they need faster.
+Tout the expansion of the emergency facility or the new urgent care facility you opened down the street.
+This helps to relieve pressure and gets patients the care they need faster.